lepisma/lepisma.github.io/_posts/2015-03-30-choosing-your-research-manager.md

 **Cloud and sync** ratings are based on the web interface, space provided and sync capabilities.

-### Remarks
+## Remarks

 - For hardcore reference management, Mendeley is a powerhouse, no doubt.
-But, you can't grab pdfs while searching from Mendeley desktop ! **Bummer** !
+But, you can't grab pdfs while searching from Mendeley desktop!
+Bummer!
 Isn't it?
   Though, its the only bummer.

 - Zotero doesn't have internal PDF reader, so no thing as such (since I am left with chrome).
 In fact, Zotero Standalone (desktop version) doesn't feel much